Homemade Guacamole ~

 1/4 tsp cayenne pepper

-Tip: Buy avocados a few days in advance of making Guacamole so they have time to ripen on your kitchen counter.
-I find that organic avocados tend to be more ripe than non-organic ones in the grocery store, so if you buy organic you're more likely to be able to buy them same day or only one or two days before making your Guacamole.
+Tip: Buy avocados a few days in advance of making this Homemade Guacamole so they have time to ripen on your kitchen counter.
+I find that organic avocados tend to be more ripe than non-organic ones in the grocery store, so if you buy organic you're more likely to be able to buy them same day or only one or two days before making your Homemade Guacamole.